How Do Language Models Compose Functions?: Discussion

 \section{Discussion}

 \paragraph{Summary of Findings} Our results suggest that tasks which appear to have the same computational structure may nonetheless be processed differently by LLMs.
 In particular, we consider functions which appear compositional in a formal sense --- i.e. they can be represented as $y = g(f(x))$ for some reasonably defined $f$ and $g$.
 We find evidence that LLMs only sometimes process such functions compositionally, showing evidence of representing or computing the value of $z = f(x)$ on the way to computing $y$.
 In other cases, LLMs appear to map $x$ to $y$ directly.
-Which of these processes is invoked appears to be related to how well the relationship between $x$ and $y$ is represented in the embedding space, e.g. as a result of pretraining \citep{merullo2025:frequency}.
+Which of these processes is invoked appears to be related to how well the relationship between $x$ and $y$ is represented as a translation in the embedding space, e.g. as a result of training conditions.

-\paragraph{Implications for Theories of Compositionality} There is a long-running debate about the degree to which compositional behavior \citep{mccurdy2024:compositionality} requires compositionality at the level of mechanisms.
-The two sides of this debate have often talked past each other, often using different types of computational architectures in order to model different aspects of behavior, for example, using explicitly compositional symbolic systems to model formal domains \citep{lake2017:building,ellis2023dreamcoder} and using distributional or neural systems to model humans' more idiomatic performance \citep{erk2012vector,lampinen2024:content-effects}.
+\paragraph{Implications for Theories of Compositionality} There is a long-running debate about the degree to which compositional behavior \citep{mccurdy2024:compositionality} requires compositional mechanisms.
+The two sides of this debate have often talked past each other, using different types of computational architectures in order to model different aspects of behavior, for example, explicitly compositional symbolic systems for formal domains \citep{lake2017:building,ellis2023dreamcoder} vs. distributional or neural systems for humans' more idiomatic performance \citep{erk2012vector,lampinen2024:content-effects}.

 Attempts to find compromises or "hybrid" systems often consist of neuro-symbolic systems which are designed top-down \citep{andreas2016neural,ellis2018learning}.
 Large language models offer an alternative approach for advancing this debate.
 LLMs have proven capable of a range of behaviors that have traditionally required compositionality --- e.g. generating language and writing formal computer code.
 However, LLMs lack the explicit symbolic mechanisms traditionally associated with such behaviors.
 Using methods from interpretability to understand how LLMs represent such functions internally enables us to approach the question in a "bottom up" manner, potentially offering novel hypotheses about the mechanisms that can generate behavior that is sometimes systematic and other times heuristic, as is the case in humans \citep{russin2025parallel}.